telerik/winforms-docs/layoutcontrol/getting-started.md

-In this article, you will learn how to use the __RadLayoutControl__.
+In this article, you will learn how to use __RadLayoutControl__.
 The example below shows how you can create a layout that will fill the entire form and will be resized along with it.

 ##